prajin-op/btp-s4hana-kyma-business-process-extension/documentation/deploy/setup-mock/README.md

 **Note:** Please make sure that you deploy the mock server to the same namespace where the Kyma application have been deployed.

+6. Find all <RELEASE_NAME_OF_KYMAAPP> and replace all with the release name of deployed Cap application.

-6. Run the following command to deploy your application
+7. Run the following command to deploy your application

     ```shell
     helm upgrade --install <RELEASE_NAME> ./chart -n <NAMESPACE>
     ```
+**Note:** Please make sure that the release names are different for mock server and cap application.

 ### Set Up Destination in SAP BTP